 What is a low interest rate credit card?

-Low interest rate credit cards typically come with a lower interest rate on purchases, balance transfers, and sometimes cash advances.
-Some credit cards offer introductory interest rates as low as 0% per annum for a limited time.
+Low interest rate credit cards typically come with low ongoing interest rates on purchases and sometimes cash advances.
+Many offer introductory interest rates as low as 0% p.a. for a limited time on purchases and balance transfers.

-Generally, credit cards with ongoing purchase rates below 15% p.a. are marketed as low rate cards.
+Generally, credit cards with ongoing purchase rates below 15% p.a. are classified as being low rate cards.
 20% p.a. is around about the average for purchases.
 The trade-off is that cards with higher interest rates typically offer additional benefits to customers such as earning rewards or frequent flyer points.

 Low rate cards are available for personal, business, and corporate users.